"End Intimate Partner Abuse

 13) Is this treatment program covered by healthcare insurance?

-That depends on your policy.
+Possibly so.
 However, you are responsible for payment for these services and securing your reimbursement directly from your insurance company.

 14) Is there follow-up support after completing the program?